Retirement Savings and Withdrawal Projection

 Age to start withdrawing retirement savings

-- This calculator assumes that contribution increases at a fixed percentage rate over your lifetime.
-In reality, if you are contributing at the maximum limit allowed by the Internal Revenue Service (IRS), the growth rate varies year-over-year.
-For instance, there was no change between 2020 and 2021 at $19,500; while it increased from $20,500 to $22,500 between 2022 and 2023.
+- This calculator assumes that contributions increase at a fixed percentage rate over your lifetime.
+In practice, if you are contributing at the IRS maximum limit, the contribution limit itself may change year over year.
+For example, there was no change between 2020 and 2021 ($19,500), while the limit increased from $20,500 to $22,500 between 2022 and 2023.

-- This calculator assumes that withdrawal is kept at a fixed percentage rate.
-In reality, the limiting factor is the Required Minimum Distribution (RMD), which requires you to withdraw a minimum percentage of your balance, starting at age 73.
-The exception is if your retirement savings is a Roth 401k or Roth IRA account.
+- This calculator assumes withdrawals occur at a fixed percentage rate.
+In reality, withdrawals may be constrained by Required Minimum Distributions (RMDs), which mandate a minimum withdrawal percentage starting at age 73.
+This requirement does not apply to Roth 401(k) or Roth IRA accounts.

-- This calculator simplifies the calculation of annual yield by assuming that the annual contribution is added to your account at the end of each year.
-In reality, contribution is likely deducted from your monthly or bi-weekly paycheck that will benefit from the annual yield / growth of the current year.
+- This calculator simplifies annual investment growth by assuming that each year’s contribution is added to your account at the end of the year.
+In reality, contributions are typically made throughout the year (for example, via monthly or bi-weekly paychecks), which may benefit from market growth during the same year.